 Dulwich Park is in SE21, and you can enter via College Road, Dulwich Common, Court Lane, and Dulwich Village.

-Situated in the recently flooded Herne Hill, this is the park we used to walk around after Gymboree (as a side note, we stopped going in December but I still often have the words to every single song on repeat in my head).
-It’s a big park, with a children’s play area and paddling pool, as well as the gloriously Art Deco Brockwell Lido and lovely Lido Cafe.
+Situated in the recently flooded Herne Hill, this is a big park, with a huge children’s play area and paddling pool, as well as the gloriously Art Deco Brockwell Lido and lovely Lido Cafe.
 It’s also home to the Lambeth County Show, somewhere we went a few weeks ago and I clearly failed to blog about.

 Brockwell Park is at Norwood Road, SE24 9BJ.

 3. Horniman Museum Gardens